lakefox/p2p-network/README.md

 //Send a message
 fx.msg("Send Message");

-// Fires when a new users connectes fx.addUser = (id)=>{
+// Fires when a new users connects fx.addUser = (id)=>{

 }